Return to Index

 There are two (2) ways to remove the mainspring that is in a barrel or hole end spring.
 The preferred way is to use a mainspring winder.
 Thereby winding the mainspring until the barrel easily slips off the mainspring and is "captured" by the winder, usually using a "sleeve" that comes with the winder, and then slowly "unwinding" the mainspring into the sleeve.
 You will first have to remove the barrel cover.
 This will be covered in the next paragraph.
 Some winders allow you to use the original arbor in order to let down the mainspring.

 The method I use is to remove the barrel cover is by hitting the opposite end of the winding arbor with a brass, nylon, or fiber head hammer.
 This action will loosen the barrel cover.
-If you need to remove the winding arbor, you can do this by turning the arbor in the opposite direction that would wind the mainspring and pull to remove.
+If you need to remove the winding arbor, you can do this by turning the arbor in the opposite direction that would wind the mainspring and pull to remove at the same time.

 The other removal method is to remove the barrel cover and then grasp the two (2) inner coils (the ones closest to the center) with a pair of smooth faced pliers and gently pull the coils out until they are "free" of the barrel.
 I then slowly and steadily pull the "exposed" coils, by hand, until the mainspring starts to come out.
 When several coils are "exposed", I then grasp the coils with my gloved hand and "guide" the rest of the mainspring out of the barrel.
 What I mean by guiding is NOT pulling on the spring but a sort of twist and tug which will loosen the coils and the mainspring will almost come out on its own.
 So please be CAREFUL.
 This is something that you must "feel" as you go and it takes some practice.